temple-geography/fundamentals-of-gis/Lab_04_Tables_and_Attribute_Data.pandoc.md

 You now have the population density for each neighborhood in San Francisco.

-Try creating a map of population density using the skills you learned last week in thematic mapping.
+Create a choropleth map of population density using the skills you learned previously.

-You don't have to submit anything here, but it's good to refresh your mapping skills.
-You will need them in the lab/assignment.

 # Assignment

 ## Objectives

-1. You have been hired as a GIS crime analyst for the city of Chicago.
-Your boss is upset about how Presidential candidates judge your whole city based on the murder rate (But for real there was just a drive by in front of my friend's apartment in Chicago).
-You want to find out where the geographic concentration of murders is so your boss can distribute police resources appropriately.
-She wants you to create a map that shows the density of murders in each police district per square mile.
+Consider that you have been hired as a GIS crime analyst for the city of Chicago.
+Your boss is upset about how presidential candidates judge your whole city based on the murder rate.
+She is also interested in how homicides might impact tourism in the city.

-2. Your boss is also interested in the relationship between crime and Airbnb listings.
-The total numbe of reviews are a proxy for activity in the Airbnb market.
-Please create the following tables and maps so we can appropriately consider this question.
+You have two objectives.

+1. To describe the spatial distribution of the density of homicides by police district in Chicago.
+2. To compare the spatial patterns of homicides, Airbnb listings, and Airbnb prices in Chicago.

 ## Deliverables

-A lab report containing your analysis.
-Related to the objectives above, your lab report should have:
+Complete a lab report in the format detailed in the course syllabus.
+The report should include

-1. A choropleth map that shows density of murders per square mile in each district.
+1. A choropleth map that shows the spatial distribution of the density of homicides (per square mile) in Chicago by police district.
-2.
+2. A choropleth map that shows the the spatial distribution of the density of Airbnb reviews (per square mile) in Chicago by police district.
-    a.
-A table that summarizes the average Airbnb price for each neighborhood in Chicago.
-(Column Price)
+3. A table that summarizes the average Airbnb price for each police district in Chicago.

-    b.
-A map that shows the density of total Airbnb reviews per police district.
-(The name of the column is 'Number of') The density should be per square mile.
+Both maps should be displayed in an appropriate UTM coordinate system.

+## Data

+Several data sets are provided to you.

+Police_Districts_Chicago is a polygon shapefile of the police districts in Chicago.
+The `DISTRICT` field is a unique number used by the police department that identifies each police district.

+Selected_Crimes_in_Chicago is a point shapefile of the crime incidents in Chicago.
+The `PRIMARY_DE` field indicates the type of crime (i.e. homicides versus other types of crime).
+The `DISTRICT` field is a unique number used by the police department that identifies each police district.

+AirBnB_Data is a point shapefile of the Airbnb listings in Chicago.
+The price field contains the nightly price for the listing.
+The `number_of_` field contains the number of reviews for that listing.

 ## Getting Started

-Each point file contains districts.
-You will have to join each table to the shapefile Police_Districts_Chicago.

-Start by summarizing your data.

-Remember that the crimes data table contains crimes other than homicides.
-You will want to isolate homicides before you continue.

-Remember that summarize counts for you.
-Use this knowledge to your advantage.

-In summarize you have a choice of what type of mathematical operation you perform on your data.
-We used sum in the tutorial – what other operator might you use?
+You will need to use several GIS operations you have learned from this lab and previous labs:

+1. Use operations in projections and coordinate systems to transform your data to UTM (research which UTM zone Chicago is in).
+2. Use operations in selection and data export to create a spatial data layer of only homicides (not other including other crime types).
+3. Use the Summarize operation to calculate the number of crimes and Airbnb reviews, and average price, for each police district.
+4. Use the Field Calculator to calculate the density of homicides and density of Airbnb reviews for each police district.
+5. Use your thematic mapping skills to create the choropleth maps.

-In your report, be sure to include the following information (see the syllabus for lab report guidelines and formatting):
+In your report, be sure to include the following sections:

 * **Introduction:** State the research question.
-* **Data and Methods:** The data comes from 'Inside Airbnb' a watchdog for Airbnb.
-Please visit the website.
-It's pretty interesting if you have ever used Airbnb.
-They have collected data for cities all around the world.

-    The crime data comes from the city of Chicago.
-Please email [bradley.gardener@temple.edu](mailto:bradley.gardener@temple.edu) if you want to look at the entire crime data set.
-Many cities have Open Data websites with similar data.

-    The structure of this lab is very similar to the tutorial.
-You will be summarizing data and joining it.
-You will be calculating density (per square mile) in both cases, using the tools Add Field, Calculate Geometry, and Field Calculator.
-You will map population density using the techniques of choropleth mapping from previous labs.
-Please use a classification scheme that makes sense given what you have already learned.
+* **Data and Methods:** State the data layers and the analytical steps taken.
 * **Results:** Report on the expected deliverables noted above.
-* **Discussion:**  In your final analysis, look at both of the maps you created and answer the following questions:
+* **Discussion:**  Based on the maps and tables, consider:
+    1. Where are the homicides in Chicago concentrated?
+	2. Where are the Airbnb reviews in Chicago concentrated?
+	3. Which police districts have the highest average Airbnb prices?
+Which have the lowest?

-    1. Is there a geographic relationship between the density of Airbnb reviews and the density of homicides?
+	4. Is there a relationship, or pattern, between homicides and Airbnb reviews and/or prices?
-    2. What neighborhoods have the highest Airbnb prices?
-Why do you think this is?
-Do some Internet investigations.
-Look at Yelp.
-What types of restaurants are in these neighborhoods?
-Why is sample size important here?
-    3. What other crimes would you like to map?
-Where do you think their spatial distributions would look like?
-    4. What other crime data do you think it would be important to map?
-    5. What crimes would be difficult to map?
+	5. If so, what is the form of this relationship and why might it occur?
 * **Tables and Figures:** Insert all tables and figures (including maps) at the end of the report, each on a separate page, with a label (e.g. Figure 1).
 Be sure to cite each table and figure included in the body of the report text.